lostphilosopher/wyattandersen-jekyll/_posts/2018-01-01-professional-new-years-resolution.md

 ---
 layout: blog
 comments: true
-title: "Professional New Years Resolutions"
+title: "Professional New Year's Resolutions"
 date: 2018-01-01
 categories:
 blurb: "Why and how to pick a Professional New Year's Resolution."
 ---

-# Professional New Years Resolutions
+# Professional New Year's Resolutions

 ## Background